Changing unis: Why Rawan made the move to Victoria University

 Flexible study, one subject at a time

-When she discovered that VU’s Bachelor of Laws runs from our City Campus, right in the heart of Melbourne’s legal district, Rawan was intrigued.
+When she discovered that VU’s Bachelor of Laws runs from the VU City Tower, right in the heart of Melbourne’s legal district, Rawan was intrigued.

 Practical experience that opens doors